edunham/site/2015/02/13/my_second_steps_with_javascript.rst

 For `National Novel Writing Month`_, crazy people like myself attempt to write 50,000 words in 30 days.
-We also write a lot of other words, on forums and IRC, to encourage one another (and sometimes procrastinate on the 50,000).
+We also write a lot of other words, on forums and IRC, to encourage one another and sometimes procrastinate on the 50,000.
 The NaNoWriMo site lets you track your word count over time, but I had some extra calculations that I found motivational and wanted to share.